-Our hand dyed yarn is 100% natural fibre, including wool, alpaca, mohair, goat, linen and silk.
-They are either Welsh or UK yarns and are sourced from farms or smallholdings local to us in Pembrokeshire or the UK.
+Our hand dyed yarn is 100% natural fibre, its renewable and biodegradeable, and includes wool, alpaca, mohair, goat, linen and silk.
+They are either Welsh or UK yarn and are sourced from farms or smallholdings local to us in Pembrokeshire or the UK.
 We only use yarn of the highest quality which we then hand dye and hand finish using water from springs at our Mill for the final wash and rinse.
 We are an official supporter of the worldwide Campaign for Wool and by buying locally, we are supporting our sheep farmers.

 The difficulty in obtaining consistency between dye baths can be an issue but I think this is a part of the charm in using natural dye - never quite knowing what the results will be and usually being pleasantly surprised!